alessandrocarrese/alessandrocarrese/_posts/2020-8-29-My-first-experience-with-Golang-Publishing-on-a-Facebook-page-from-an-RSS-news-feed.md

 the simplicity of the Go's syntax for me was not really interesting, and I did not quite like it before developing this project.
 It felt strange to me to declare a variable using the ":=" symbols, or importing modules withous using the comma, and start the for loop that looks like C based one but without the needing of parenthesis.
 Anyway I loved the way the compiler works and the ability of building the code to an executable avoiding all the burdains of installing libraries on other machines.
-Finally I must say: I like GO.
+Actually, I must say: I like GO.

 # The project